nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * can type fast
 * wants to track productivity and workload

-**Value proposition**: Allows NUS students to manage their tasks and visualize their workload and productivity.
+**Value proposition**: Allows NUS students to manage their tasks and visualise them on a calendar as well as time spent on tasks and lessons so as to improve their productivity.

 ### User stories